Apagafuegos/Synapse/docs/COMPREHENSIVE_FEATURE_GUIDE.md

-# LogLens Comprehensive Feature Guide
+# Synapse Comprehensive Feature Guide

-This document provides a comprehensive overview of all LogLens features and capabilities discovered across the entire project.
+This document provides a comprehensive overview of all Synapse features and capabilities discovered across the entire project.

 ## 🏗️ Project Architecture